-IOM Helsinki currently provides cultural orientation for quota refugees for Finland and Iceland.
-The Finnish Cultural Orientation (FINCO) project is implemented in cooperation with the Diaconia University of Applied Science and relevant field-based IOM offices.
-The project receives funding from the Asylum, Migration and Integration Fund.
+The Finnish Pre-Departure Orientation project (FINCO) is implemented in cooperation with the Diaconia University of Applied Sciences and relevant field-based IOM offices.
+The project is coordinated by the Finnish Immigration Service and receives funding from the EU’s Asylum, Migration and Integration Fund.

 IOM's training methodology recognizes an interactive, learner- and family-centred approach while also taking into account different learning styles.
 The primary goal of any training is to encourage participation and to strive to empower participants through creating meaningful and experiential learning opportunities.

 The methodology is participatory and interactive, and relies on a host of approaches designed to engage and empower refugees.
 Included are role-playing, video presentations, simulations, discussions, small group activities and more.

 IOM Finland has been participating in updating the information website for newcomers to Finland, Moving to Finland.
 There people who are moving to Finland can read about the basics of Finnish society in nine languages.

 Here is the intro of the page: "On this site you will learn the basic information about Finnish society and everyday life, as well as the basic vocabulary of the Finnish language.
 The site has been specially designed for those coming to Finland as quota refugees."